Buffs Big Event

 • Groups are assigned based on project needs, and we are generally unable to move volunteers between groups.
 Limited adjustments may be possible in specific situations, such as coordinating transportation.

 Yes!
-Individuals are welcome and will be placed into teams and assigned a project.
+Individuals are welcome and will be placed on a teams and assigned to a project.
 Buffs Big Event is a great way to meet new people while giving back to the community.

 • Once your project is completed, you will head back to campus to return any borrowed tools and sign out, then are free to leave.